Types of Credit-Bearing Programs

 Language Study Abroad - LSA and LSA+

 Dartmouth's Language Study Abroad and Advanced Language Study Abroad Programs have been developed in response to the College's commitment of understanding, and communicating with, people of other cultures.
 To this end, Dartmouth maintains programs in a number of countries.
-Students live with local families on most LSA and LSA+ programs.
+Undergraduate students live with local families on most LSA and LSA+ programs.
 Life with local families gives students a personal context through which they gain access to the culture as a whole.
 Studying the language, literature and civilization gives them an intellectual grasp of historical and contemporary cultural patterns.

-In the terms preceding participation in the program, students take two language courses (one for LSA+) unless they are exempt from them as a result of the examinations given during First-Year Orientation Week.
+In the terms preceding participation in the program, undergraduate students take two language courses (one for LSA+) unless they are exempt from them as a result of the examinations given during First-Year Orientation Week.
 The LSA+ is a program designed for students who have satisfied the language requirement and are prepared for a more advanced language study abroad experience.

 Foreign Study Abroad - FSP

 Foreign Study programs in the language departments offer advanced study of the country's language, literature and civilization.
 In addition to a full academic schedule, the term abroad typically includes group excursions to sites of artistic, historic and/or natural beauty.
 The principal objective is an in-depth experience of the life and culture of the country through the substantive courses as well as through social interactions with the local people.

 The College also offers a wide array of Foreign and Domestic Study programs that are conducted primarily in the English language.
 These programs are designed to take advantage of resources unique to the host country or off campus location in the United States.
 Like their language-based counterparts, these programs offer undergraduate students opportunities to study other cultures and disciplines in depth as well as to gain new perspectives on our society.Programs -- FSP list.pdf